Vendetta (1950 film): Stuart Heisler

 At this point, Hughes was still unhappy with the footage produced, so Sturges either quit the film or was fired, and his partnership with Hughes was dissolved, with both of the company's films, Vendetta and The Sin of Harold Diddlebock, seriously overbudget.
 Hughes bought director Stuart Heisler out of his contract with Gary Cooper to be the new director for Vendetta, fired at least two members of the cast, and replaced the entire production staff.
 He cut out one of the major characters, the son of the aristocratic English lady, because he was dissatisfied with actor Gregory Marshall's performance, and because he wanted Domergue to get more screen exposure.

 Principal photography began again on 8 November with Heisler directing, and with George Dolenz and Donald Buka as the new co-stars, but paused again for about 10 days near the end of the month for the script to be re-written.
 Filming started up again, with some new cast members, on 2 December and proceeded until 15 March 1947.
 During this time, writers W. R. Burnett and Peter O'Crotty were engaged, in January, to do more re-writes, and director Heisler became ill for several days so that editor Paul Weatherwax had to substitute for him.
 By this time, the film had been shooting for 88 days.

+Burnett later recalled he was bought on to the film by Heisler, who asked him to look at footage.
+Burnett said it was "terrible" so he and Heisler told Hughes they could not save the movie.
+Burnett wrote a new script and Heisler filmed it.